-Time zones of Indonesia: what you need to know as a traveller
+Time zones of Indonesia: What you need to know as a traveler

-Here some completely useless information for you.
-There are Western (WIB), Central (WITA) and Eastern (WIT) Indonesian time, they differ by one hour and have UTC +7, UTC +8 and UTC +9, respectively.
-Not so simple, isn’t it?
-It is the first information that will be offered to you by the Internet upon request «current time in Indonesia».
-We, together with the Indotravel team, want to tell you about the country time in Indonesia and that is really important, interesting and useful for everyone who are going to go to this amazing country.
+Here some utterly useless information for you.
+There are Western (WIB), Central (WITA), and Eastern (WIT) Indonesian time.
+They differ by one hour and have UTC +7, UTC +8, and UTC +9, respectively.
+Not so simple.
+It is the first information that will be offered to you by the Internet upon request «current time in Indonesia.» We, together with the Indotravel team, want to tell you about the country's time in Indonesia, and that is important, interesting, and useful for everyone who is going to go to this fantastic country.

 So it goes.